How to Eat a Wild Rose: Roses for Food and Medicine

 - The juice of one lemon

 In the meantime, add the rest of the sugar to the water and heat in a large saucepan until the sugar dissolves.
 Add the rose petals and bring to the boil.
 Allow to boil until the syrup thickens and the petals no longer float (about 30 minutes).
-This jam is more runny than fruit jams, but has a lovely rose fragrance and taste.
+This jam is runnier than fruit jams but has a lovely rose fragrance and taste.
 Keep an eye on it, and stir every now and then.

 1 cup of dry rose petals